dareon-org/Data-Reviews-Online/README.md

 Dareon is designed to help Repository Owners, Dataset Owners, and Proposal Reviewers.

-To get started, log in via the Australian Access Federation and updated your profile.
+To get started, log into the demos site with one of the test users.

-Then you will be able to: manage your repositories, submit proposals, or register as a reviewer, depending on your role.
+Then you will be able to (depending on your role):
+- manage your repositories
+- submit proposals
+- register as a reviewer

 *Demo site*: [Dareon Demo](http://demo.dareon.org)